Counseling & Treatment Philosophy

 My passion is to tap into and foster the very hope and courage that brings people into therapy.
 From a family systems perspective, I work within the context of relationships and believe a safe and trusting therapeutic relationship is crucial to helping others find solutions and achieve their goals.
 My practice includes working with adolescents (14+), individuals, couples and families dealing with depression, anxiety, trauma, PTSD, attachment injuries, adult survivors of childhood sexual abuse and a wide variety of individual and relationship issues.
 I offer services at affordable rates and accept cash, check, debit and most major credit cards.
 In addition to regular work hours, I have extended evening and weekend hours.

 I earned my M.A. degree in Marriage and Family Therapy from the University of Louisiana at Monroe.
 Following graduation, I worked 24 years in the Psychiatric and Senior Living industries.
-I am a Licensed Marriage and Family Therapist Candidate at Turning Point Counseling under the supervision of an LMFT Supervisor.

 My philosophy is to build a relationship with my clients by joining them at whichever point in life they may be.
 I believe understanding my clients’ individual stories through empathic connection is crucial when helping them reach their goals in therapy.
 It is very important to me to create a safe space where clients feel comfortable enough to express themselves freely, explore all facets of themselves, and expand on self-awareness.
 I enjoy assisting others in becoming more comfortable in their own skin and embracing their individuality.
 I graduated from Southern Nazarene University in December 2017 with my Masters of Arts degree in Counseling Psychology, and the majority of my practice includes individual clients (ages 16 and up) and couples.
 Therapy is a collaborative experience, and I look forward to collaborating with you as you aim to grow towards your desired goals.